4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 2. Inspecting filed returns.

-3. Analyzing internal controls.
+3. Analyzing internal controls, if applicable.

-4. Performing a current financial analysis.
+4. Performing a current financial analysis, if applicable.

 5. Obtaining and/or reviewing other pertinent information related to the business and its operations.